The Rumble in the Meson: a leptoquark versus a $Z^\prime$ to fit $b \rightarrow s \mu^+ \mu^-$ anomalies including 2022 LHCb $R_{K^{(\ast)}}$ measurements: Fits

 \subsection{Fit results}

 We display the best-fit points together with the associated $\chi^2$ breakdown and associated $p-$value in Table~\ref{tab:compare}.
-From the table, we note that both models can provide a reasonable fit to the data with $p-$values greater than {}.05, in contrast to the SM (see Table~\ref{tab:SMpvals}).
+From the table, we note that both models can provide a reasonable fit to the data with $p-$values greater than {}.1, in contrast to the SM (see Table~\ref{tab:SMpvals}).
 We also notice that the improvement of the fit to data over that of the SM is considerable and similar in each case: $\sqrt{\Delta \chi^2}=\Sthreedchisq{}$ for the $S_3$ model and $\sqrt{\Delta \chi^2}=\BthreeLtwodchisq{}$ for the $Z^\prime$ model.
+We see that while the December 2022 LHCb reanalysis of $R_{K^{(\ast})}$ has reduced the improvement of each model with respect to the SM (evidenced by a lower $\sqrt{\Delta \chi^2}$), the $p-$value, and therefore the actual quality of the fit, has improved.
+This is because the SM was a poor fit previously and now it fits the `LFU' observables well (see Table~\ref{tab:SMpvals}) and because, previously, the new physics models were not very well equipped to explain some of the LFU data (in particular, $R_{K^\ast}$ in the low $Q^2$ bin) which showed a larger deviation than expected in each model.

 We pick out some \bsll\ anomaly observables of interest in Fig.~\ref{fig:int} to display the pull $P_i$ of observable $i$, defined as

 where $T_i$ is the theory prediction, $E_i$ is the experimental central value and $S_i$ is the experimental uncertainty added to the theoretical uncertainty in quadrature, neglecting correlations with other observables.
 From the figure, we notice that $P_{\Delta M_s}$, i.e.\ the pull associated with $B_s-\overline{B_s}$ mixing, is negligibly far from the SM prediction in the $S_3$ model best-fit point, as expected since the contributions from the $S_3$ are at the one-loop level (as are SM contributions) and furthermore are mass suppressed.
 While the $Z^\prime$ contribution to $\Delta M_s$ is mass suppressed, it is at tree-level and therefore enhanced compared to the $S_3$ contribution.
 Even though the $Z^\prime$ prediction for $\Delta M_s$ does noticeably differ from that of the SM, it is only by a small amount and the effect on quality-of-fit is consequently small.
 We see from (\ref{ZPpred}) that the new physics contribution to $b\rightarrow s \mu^+\mu^-$ observables is proportional to $g_{Z^\prime}^2 \sin 2 \theta_{23}/M_{Z^\prime}^2$, whereas the new physics contribution to $\Delta M_s$ is proportional to $g_{Z^\prime}^2 \sin^2 2 \theta_{23}/M_{Z^\prime}^2$, as can be seen from (\ref{eqtwo}), i.e.\ it involves one additional power of $\sin 2 \theta_{23}$.
 Thus, in the \BthreeLtwo, decreasing $\theta_{23}$ but increasing $g_{Z^\prime}/M_{Z^\prime}$ can then provide a reasonable fit both to the $b\rightarrow s \mu^+\mu^-$ anomalies (which require a sizeable new physics contribution) and to $\Delta M_s$, which prefers a small new physics contribution.